Kris Jenner Wishes Dream Kardashian A Happy 3rd Birthday On Instagram

 Jenner wasn’t the only member of the Kardashian-Jenner clan to wish Dream a happy birthday.
 The toddler also received a happy birthday wish on her dad’s Instagram page.
 While the account isn’t run by Rob personally, his followers were able to catch a glimpse of what Dream had in store for her birthday.
 In the Instagram slideshow, Dream is seen standing in front of a blue and white helicopter while eating a cupcake.
 She is wearing a dark grey tracksuit in the photo, with a white t-shirt under the suit.
 Dream is then pictured inside of the helicopter wearing blue headphones with her stuffed toy next to her.

-At the time of writing, the adorable post of dream received more than 150,000 likes.
+At the time of this writing, the adorable post of Dream received more than 150,000 likes.
 The photo also received more than 1,000 comments.

 Rob and his ex Blac Chyna welcomed Dream into the world on November 10, 2016.
 The couple was engaged for a short time before Dream was born, but split a month after she arrived.
-The couple has since gone through legal woes over their daughter, but the are seemingly resolved.
+The couple has since gone through legal woes over their daughter, but they are seemingly resolved.
 Rob and Chyna currently split custody of Dream.